Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The Canonical Network: Properties and Algorithmic Construction

 We conclude this section by presenting the polynomial-time algorithm which checks whether or not a relation $R$ is realizable and, if so, returns the canonical DAG and network realizing $R$.
 The algorithm is presented in Algorithm~\ref{alg:REAL} and its correctness and runtime analysis is given in the following result.

 \begin{theorem} For a relation $R$ on $\pairs(X)$, verifying whether $R$ is realizable and, if so, constructing a DAG on $X$ that realizes $R$ can be done in polynomial time in $|X|$ using Algorithm~\ref{alg:REAL}.
-In particular, each one of $G_R$,$G_R^-$ and $N_R$ can be constructed in polynomial time, where $G_R$ is the canonical DAG and $N_R$ the canonical network of $R$. \end{theorem} \begin{proof} Let $R$ be a relation on $\pairs(X)$.
+In particular, \REVII{both $\cG_R$ and $\cN_R$,} can be constructed in polynomial time, where $\cG_R$ is the canonical DAG and $\cN_R$ the canonical network of $R$. \end{theorem} \begin{proof} Let $R$ be a relation on $\pairs(X)$.
+By Theorem~\ref{thm:R+-polytime}, Algorithm~\ref{alg:Rplus} correctly computes $R^+$.
 By Theorem~\ref{thm:char}, $R$ is realizable if and only if it satisfies \axiom{X1} and \axiom{X2}.
 It is straightforward to verify that \texttt{false} is correctly returned by Algorithm~\ref{alg:REAL} whenever $R$ is not realizable by any DAG~$G$.
-Lines~\ref{l:X12} to Line \ref{l:GR} mimic the steps used to construct the canonical DAG~$G_R$ (see also the corresponding lemmas and definitions referenced in Algorithm~\ref{alg:REAL}).
-Since $G_R$ is computed only when $R$ satisfies \axiom{X1} and \axiom{X2}, Theorem~\ref{thm:char} ensures that $G_R$ is indeed a DAG that realizes~$R$, whenever $R$ is realizable.
+Lines~\ref{l:X12} to Line \ref{l:GR} mimic the steps used to construct the canonical DAG~$\cG_R$ (see also the corresponding lemmas and definitions referenced in Algorithm~\ref{alg:REAL}).
+Since $\cG_R$ is computed only when $R$ satisfies \axiom{X1} and \axiom{X2}, Theorem~\ref{thm:char} ensures that $\cG_R$ is indeed a DAG that realizes~$R$, whenever $R$ is realizable.